cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/logging.rst

 For example::

-  POST /v3/namespaces/default/apps/HelloWorld/flows/WhoFlow/run-id/cdec1791-c2c0-11e6-ac6b-42010a800022/resetloglevels \
+  POST /v3/namespaces/default/apps/SportResults/services/UploadService/run-id/cdec1791-c2c0-11e6-ac6b-42010a800022/resetloglevels \
       -d '[ "co.cask.cdap", "ROOT" ]'

-will reset the log level of the *WhoFlow* flow in the *HelloWorld* application with the log levels of ``co.cask.cdap`` and ``ROOT`` reset back to what they were when the flow was started.
+will reset the log level of the service *UploadService* in the *SportResults* application with the log levels of ``co.cask.cdap`` and ``ROOT`` reset back to what they were when the flow was started.